loighic/proofs/HW07_proofs.md

 Problem 7.5 - 7.9 are each worth 20 points, and the whole assignment is worth 100 points.
 Problems that are submitted late will receive 16 points.

-For 7.8 and 7.9, you have to use the conditional introduction rule.

 ---